Current Employer: So Good Studios

 Without a doubt, my favourite University memory is taking part in the 48 Hour Global Game Jam, run by the Game Development Society.
 Me and the guys I went on to work with got a chance to get together with a load of other game developers and frantically developed a game in just 48 hours, enthused by an idea and powered by too many snack foods.
 And we came out of it with a cool prototype to boot.

 Do you stay in touch with other University of Plymouth alumni or lecturers?

 Operating out of the Formation Zone offices on the Plymouth campus means I’m literally a two-minute walk from my old course laboratory.
 I often go and check in with the course’s in-house development team, ISS, and speak to current students.
 It’s great to get a chance to give back and be involved in the continued development of the course, and it helps me remember how far we’ve developed individually and as a company.

 Would you recommend undertaking a course with the University of Plymouth, and why?

 I would recommend taking a course at the University of Plymouth because, more so than any other university town I’ve visited, Plymouth and the University feel like one and the same.
 The effects of the University can be seen all throughout the city centre and really make for a great place to live and study.
 Though I would have some reservations recommending a course I had not taken myself, I wouldn’t hesitate for a second to recommend the Computing & Games Development course to any prospective student looking to get into games.

 Inspired by this story?

 For more information about studying our range of computing course please visit our BSC (Hons) Computing & Game Development course page.
-For more information about our range of courses within the School of Computing, Electronics and Mathematics, please visit the school page.
+For more information about our range of courses within the School of Engineering, Computing and Mathematics, please visit the school page.